thodges-gh/x402/examples/typescript/clients/vrfnft/README.md

 Based on the value returned by the VRF result, one of four characters will be selected for the NFT.
 The NFT and its image can be viewed on [OpenSea](https://testnets.opensea.io/) by connecting to Base Sepolia and searching for the NFT contract address.

+The code for the Smart Contract that implements [Chainlink VRF](https://docs.chain.link/vrf) and mints the NFT is already deployed for you, but a reference version can be seen in `./contract/VRFNFT.sol`

 ## Architecture / How it works.

 This example involves three components running concurrently: